Robotics & AI: 2022 Valuation Multiples

 Source: YCharts

-The multiples are unevenly distributed, with the vast majority of the sample faring below the 15x mark.
+The multiples are very unevenly distributed throughout the sample of 36 companies, with the vast majority of the faring below the 5x mark by the end of last year.

 Source: YCharts In the chart above, the lines indicate the range of EV/Revenue multiples in our cohorts, while the boxes highlight the Interquartile Range (IQR), which is where the median 50% of the cohort ranks based on their valuation multiple.

-EV/EBITDA multiples saw a less extreme, but steadier growth than EV/Revenue multiples.
-Robotics & AI Companies had a median EV/Revenue multiple of 21.4x in Q4 2021.
-That’s over 25% up from 17.1x in Q1 2020.
+EV/EBITDA multiples saw a less extreme, but steadier decline than EV/Revenue multiples.
+Robotics & AI Companies had a median EV/Revenue multiple of 16.4x in Q4 2022.
+About the same as pre-pandemic level, but up for two consecutive quarters from the low of Q2 2022.

 Source: YCharts